3.2 AssertionEngine

 Get Text [name="name"] contains Not Here

-But by opening the log.html file, on can see from logging that keyword did perform multiple retries.
+By opening the log.html file, one can see from the logging that the keyword performed multiple retries.

-Start test application in separate shell with command:
+Start the test application in a separate shell with command:

 node test_app/server/server.js